vamolessa/pepper/docs/README.md

 These are the only external crates being used in the project (mainly because of crossplatform):
 - `ctrlc`: prevents closing application on `ctrl-c` on all platforms
 - `crossterm`: crossplatform terminal interaction
+- `copypasta`: crossplatform clipboard api
+- `polling`: crossplatform socket events
 - `argh`: process complex cli args. eases rapid prototyping of new cli features
-- `polling`: crossplatform socket events
-- `mlua`: adds support for lua scripting. could be own new scripting language, however there's value on using a known one
+- `mlua`: adds support for lua scripting
 - `fuzzy-matcher`: fuzzy matching for the picker ui. it could be replaced, however it's implementation does not get in the way and has minimal dependencies
 - `uds_windows` (windows-only): unix domain sockets for windows